scummvm/scummvm/doc/docportal/other_platforms/ios.rst

 Touch controls
 *******************
 The touch control scheme can be switched in the global settings.
 From the Launcher, go to **Options > Control > Touchpad mouse mode**.
+It's possible to configure the touch mode for three situations (ScummVM menus, 2D games and 3D games) and choose one of the two possible modes:

-    - When touchpad mouse mode is off, the touch controls are direct.
-The pointer jumps to where the finger touches the screen.
+    - Direct mouse, the touch controls are direct.
+The pointer jumps to where the finger touches the screen (default for menus).
-    - When touchpad mouse mode is on, the touch controls are indirect.
+    - Touchpad emulation, the touch controls are indirect.
 The finger can be far away from the pointer and still move it, like on a laptop touchpad.
     - The pointer speed setting in the :doc:`Controls tab <../settings/control>` affects how far the pointer moves in response to a finger movement.

+The touch mode can be switched at anytime by tapping on the controller icon, next to the menu icon at the top right of the screen.

+To display or hide the small controller icon, from the Launcher select **Options** and then the **Backend** tab.
+Tick the **Show on-screen control** box to enable the controller icon.

 .. _twofinger: